Willphillips96/Azure-SIEM-Honeypot-Lab/README.md

 ## Objective

 The Azure SIEM Honeypot project aimed to establish a controlled environment for simulating and detecting Login attempts.
-The primary focus was to ingest, analyze, and parse logs within a Security Information and Event Management (SIEM) system, generating a geolocation with metrics of the login attempts.
+The primary focus was to ingest, analyze, parse logs within a Security Information and Event Management (SIEM) system, and generate a geolocation with metrics of the login attempts.
 This hands-on experience was designed to deepen understanding of SIEM's, Logs, and The importance of firewalls and security measures.

 ### Skills Learned